goeroeg/vfireworks/README.md

 This project is completely non-commercial, free and just for fun.

 [three.js](https://threejs.org/) as MIT license (no extra attribution needed, but I think they deserve it :) )

+[partykals](https://github.com/RonenNess/partykals) - a great particle system library for three.js - also as MIT License

 ## Privacy policy